antoineandrieu/odoo-mcp/README.md

 # MCP Odoo Server

-A powerful Model Context Protocol (MCP) server that exposes Odoo's complete API as typed tools, making it easy to interact with Odoo through Claude Desktop.
+A Model Context Protocol (MCP) server that exposes Odoo's complete API as typed tools for seamless integration with Claude Desktop and other MCP clients.

+## Description

+This MCP server provides a comprehensive bridge between Claude Desktop and Odoo ERP systems, enabling natural language interactions with your Odoo instance.
+It exposes 23 carefully designed tools that cover the full spectrum of Odoo operations, from basic CRUD to advanced reporting and data aggregation.

-## ✨ Features
+## Features

 - **23 powerful tools** covering all Odoo operations
 - **Fully typed** with Pydantic schemas and mypy strict mode